dtkhuat97/index_edge/README.md

                                         Use --decompress in this case.
        --node-count                     returns the number of nodes in the graph --edge-labels                    returns the number of different edge labels in the graph\n"

+FURTHER ADDITIONS:
+ * to compress a version graph:
+ ./cgraph-cli [input] [output]
+                        [input]          input file of the version graph [output]         output file of the compressed graph

+   commands to read the compressed path:
+          --locate-index  [index]         returns the edge with the given index --index-between [node1][node2]  returns all edges with their indices between node1 and node2

 ```

 The command-line-tool allows via serd the Turtle, TriG, NTriples and NQuads formats for RDF-graphs.
 Additionally, there is a parser for hypergraphs.
 The formatting of a hypergraph file is one edge per line, each line starts with the label of the edge and is followed by the name of the nodes.
 The elements in a line can be seprarated by a white space or a tab.
 Note that the nodes are treated as named, so numbers would be inserted as names into the dictionary and the internally used numbers can differ.